iammihir/iammihir/README.md

 - 👋 Hi, I’m @iammihir
-- 👀 I’m interested in Competitive Programming & Core Civil Engineering
+- 👀 I’m interested in Consulting and Product Management.
 - 🌱 I’m currently learning CP, Python & JavaScript.
 - 📫 How to reach me - @mihirkc on LinkedIn